Quantum coherence and negative quasi probabilities in a contextual three-path interferometer: Introduction

 \section{Introduction}

-Single particle interference phenomena provide some of the most accessible demonstrations of quantum effects, from studies of complementarity to hyper-entanglement \cite{Scu91,Eng96,Kwi97,Dur98,Wal02,Wag24a}.
-The obvious reason is that all Hilbert spaces can be mapped onto a number of optical modes corresponding to the dimensionality of the Hilbert space, where each Hilbert space basis can be represented by the detection of a single particle in a corresponding set of output ports.
-A particularly interesting case is that of quantum contextuality, which originated from a mathematical study of the relation between different measurements \cite{Koc67} and later evolved into a number of practical scenarios highlighting the paradoxical relations between measurement outcomes predicted by the quantum formalism \cite{Cli93,Lei05,Kly08,Cab13,Ji24}.
-Motivated by these studies, I recently introduced a three-path interferometer that illustrates quantum contextuality by demonstrating the impossibility of tracing the path of a photon through the interferometer for input states that violate a non-contextual inequality \cite{OpticaQ}.
-The paths in this interferometer can be represented by a set of ten states in the three-dimensional Hilbert space of a single photon passing through the interferometer, where the interference effects at the beam splitters are described by the inner products of the Hilbert space vectors of the paths going into the beam splitter with the paths that are transmitted or reflected.
-The contextual three-path interferometer thus provides a clear physical meaning to a large set of non-orthogonal states in a three-dimensional Hilbert space.
+Single particle interference phenomena provide some of the most accessible demonstrations of quantum effects, starting from fundamental investigations of the which-way problem \cite{Wot79,Scu91,Eng96} and the realization that even entanglement can be encoded in single photons \cite{Kwi97} and continuing with experimental realizations demonstrating fundamental aspects of quantum measurements \cite{Dur98,Wal02}.
+It was soon realized that interesting new physics can be observed as systems are scaled up, e.g. by using multiple paths as qudits \cite{Nev05}, or by applying complementarity and the quantum eraser to triple slits \cite{Sid15,Sha17}.
+In an important development, it was pointed out that three path interference can result in seemingly paradoxical effects when one traces the photon back through a nested interferometer \cite{Vai13,Dan13,Vai14}.
+These results inspired a fruitful discussion that has demonstrate the relevance of multi-path interference for fundamental issues in quantum mechanics \cite{Gri16,Eng17,Geb18,Yua19,Spo19,Han23}.
+These developments have been possible because all Hilbert spaces can be mapped onto a number of optical modes corresponding to the dimensionality of the Hilbert space, where each Hilbert space basis can be represented by the detection of a single particle in a corresponding set of output ports.
+The paradoxes originating from the which-way problem of two-path interference can then be related to the more fundamental problem of contextuality in quantum mechanics \cite{Wag24a}.
+The formal definition of quantum contextuality originated from a mathematical study of the relation between different measurements represented by non-commuting operators \cite{Spe60,Koc67} and later evolved into a number of practical scenarios highlighting the paradoxical relations between measurement outcomes predicted by the quantum formalism \cite{Can14,Li17,Qu21}.
+The work presented here is based on the relations introduced by Clifton \cite{Cli93} and later developed into a number of experimentally realizable scenarios \cite{Hua03,Lei05,Kly08,Bar09,Cab13}.
+Even though the physics of this scenario is quite simple, it is generally treated with the same level of abstraction that is characteristic of the field \cite{Pav25}.
+It is therefore useful to consider a theoretical approach that is closer to the actual physics of particle detection \cite{Ji24}.
+It is then possible to shift the focus of the discussion to the underlying physical mechanism that transforms one measurement context into another, which brings us back to the problem of multi-path interference.